Render tree¶

 down the call chain via a function argument.
 This is not complete

-yet, since the code modifies the current cr
+yet, since the code modifies the current cr’s transform apart from

 the current viewport’s transform.
 The goal is to have the current